varoonsahgal/banking-app-java/exercises/Exercise4-HexagonalArch.md

 5. The class should not depend on external libraries or frameworks, except for basic utilities like collections or basic types.
 Example: The User class should not import and use Spring annotations or JPA entities directly.

-# Characteristics of pure domain classes
+# Refactoring to use Hexagonal Architecture

+Our domain classes are pure, but we need to organize our code in a way that is in line with hexagonal architecture.